 3. Saint Lawrence River

-It is the second-largest river in the United States, with a discharge rate of 275,000 CFS of water emptying at the US-Canada border, making it the second-largest river in the country.
+It is the third-largest river in the United States, with a discharge rate of 275,000 CFS of water emptying at the US-Canada border.
 The St. Lawrence River flows beside Gananoque, Brockville, Morristown, Ogdensburg, Massena, Cornwall, Montreal, Trois-Rivières, and Quebec City before draining into the Gulf of St. Lawrence.

 Discharge (cfs): 275,000